AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2020-06-06-binary-numbers.md

 The answer is four because $$2^4 = 16$$.
 With four "buckets," we can create the numbers zero ($$0000$$), one ($$0001$$), ten ($$1010$$), all the way up to fifteeen ($$1111$$).

-This means that when you're given a binary string, all you have to do is visually split it into groups of four bits and evaluate them to get your hexadecimal digits!
+This means that when you're given a binary string, all you have to do is **split it into groups of four bits** and evaluate them to convert binary to hexadecimal!

 $$011011100101$$